Easy Inside Out Egg Roll in a Bowl Recipe

 recipe ingredients in white bowls and labeled

-• Spices: Ground ginger, onion powder, salt, and pepper.
+• Spices: Ground ginger, onion powder, salt, pepper.
+Feel free to use fresh ginger and garlic if you’ve got them on hand.

 numbered step by step photos showing how to make this recipe